graphql-devise/graphql_devise/README.md

 See [Installation](#Installation) for details.

 ### Making Requests
-Here is a list of the available mutations queries, and types assuming your mounted model is `User`.
+Here is a list of the available mutations and queriess assuming your mounted model is `User`.

 #### Mutations
 1. `userLogin(email: String!, password: String!): UserLoginPayload`